flype44/Vampire/AUDIO/README.md

 The `SAGA` chipset embeds the legacy `PAULA` 4-channels audio chip.

-The chipset extends `PAULA` to a 8-channels audio chip, including new features.
+It extends `PAULA` to a 8-channels audio chip, including new features.

-This is only available on the Vampire _standalone_ cards, in opposite to the Vampire _accelerators_ cards.
+This is only available on the `Vampire` _standalone_ cards, in opposite to the `Vampire` _accelerators_ cards.

+Refers to [PlaySnd.c](PlaySnd.c) for a very simple C-lang example.

 Refers to [saga_audio.h](saga_audio.h) for useful macros and constants to include in your programs.

-Refers to [PlaySnd.c](PlaySnd.c) for a very simple C-lang example.
+# Releases

+Latest `Vampire` cores are officially distributed from [here](https://www.apollo-accelerators.com/wiki/doku.php/start#core_and_software_updates).

+Additionally, Beta cores are regularly distributed, for testing purposes, in the official `ApolloTeam` Discord Channel.

 # PAULA identifier register